WebDevStudios/custom-post-type-ui/readme.txt

 See changelog.txt for older changes.

 = 1.5.4 - 2017-06-22 =
-* Fixed: Resolved saving issue around post types tha matched existing page slugs.
+* Fixed: Resolved saving issue around post types that matched existing page slugs.
 * Fixed: Layout issues on about page.

 = 1.5.3 - 2017-03-29 =